Ready to go full-time with your photography? Here are 3 things you MUST do before you quit your day job to become a photographer.

 TheLawTog can get you started with a variety of contract templates, or you can have a local attorney customize a contract for you according to the laws in your area.

-And if you’re using ShootProof for your online client galleries, you get access to our contract builder and invoices!
+Already using ShootProof for your online client galleries?
+Use our included contract builder and pay-online invoices!
 (Plus you get two months FREE when you choose an annual plan!)

 “But I have none of this stuff in place, and I’ve already booked a ton of clients.”